 As we discussed in other blogs, silicone foam is manufactured out of liquid silicone that is cast onto a liner, and heat cured.
 Silicone foam is used in demanding sealing applications that require low compression set along with tough environmental properties.
-Some common silicone foam products include Rogers: BISCO HT-800, HT-820, HT-840, HT-870 and more.
-The benefits of silicone foam include a large variety of densities, that can be helpful when choosing a gasketing material that will work with the compression available in the application.
+The benefits of silicone foam include a large variety of densities that can be helpful when choosing a gasketing material that will work with the compression available in the application.
 These materials have a very light feel compared to silicone sponge products.
 These products come with either smooth skin on both sides, or at least one side.
 The smooth finish makes these materials great cushioning pads for many applications.
 Listed below are some of the well known silicone foam rubber products in the industry.

 Silicone Rubber Sponge

 Silicone Sponge is similar to silicone foam, except the silicone sponge is made out of a solid compound that cures differently.
 This compound is similar to a clay like consistency before curing.
-Similar to many silicone materials, silicone sponge is made to specifications to ensure consistent product.
+Similar to many materials, silicone sponge is made to specifications to ensure a consistent product.
 Specifications for silicone sponge include: AMS-3195, AMS-3196, ASTM D1056, MIL-R-46089, ASTM D6576, and MIL-R-6130.
 Silicone sponge materials are available in different softness ranges, allowing for different application fits.
 Depending on the specification silicone sponge can come anywhere from super-soft to firm.
 These firmnesses define how hard the material is to deflect during compression.
-This material is available in a tape format(adhesive backing).
+Below are some well known silicone sponge rubber products available in the industry.

 Silicone Rubber Solid